davedalmao/Paraject/README.md

 <br/>

 # How To Download
-  <a href="https://github.com/paraJdox1/Paraject/releases">Go to the project's "Releases" section, and select the .exe, .zip, or .7z file to download this app.</a>
+  <a href="https://github.com/paraJdox1/Paraject/releases">Go to the project's "Releases" section, and select the (latest) .exe, .zip, or .7z file to download this app.</a>

 <br/>